retro16/acsi2stm/doc/tools.md

 all ACSI devices and once it finds a compatible GemDrive unit, it loads the driver.

+It can support up to 6 ACSI2STM units at the same time (not 6 SD slots, 6 whole devices).

 ### Notes

-* This driver associates to the first ACSI2STM device it finds.
-If you have multiple physical GemDrive units connected, only the first one will be loaded.
 * This driver loads at higher memory addresses than the boot loader.
-This may have an impact on some games or weird programs.
+This may have an impact on some games or weird non-relocatable programs.
 * GemDrive skips already occupied drive letters, so it may be better to use this loader than the boot loader in some ACSI + GemDrive configurations.
 * Don't forget to install drive icons after the driver is loaded.